KouseiMusic/Chanoko/README.md

 ---

-_This software is free.
+_This software is free and not affiliated with Oto Machines.
 Don't forget to give it a ⭐ on Github if you liked the project._

 ---